lmsqueezy/lemonsqueezy.js/README.md

 Add this API key into your project, for example as `LEMONSQUEEZY_API_KEY` in your `.env` file.

+> [!CAUTION]
+>
+> Do not use this package directly in the browser, as this will expose your API key.
+This would give anyone full API access to your Lemon Squeezy account and store(s).
+For more information [see here](https://docs.lemonsqueezy.com/api#authentication).

 ### Using the API in test mode

-You can build and test a full API integration with Lemon Squeezy using test mode.
+You can build and test a full API integration with Lemon Squeezy using [Test Mode](https://docs.lemonsqueezy.com/help/getting-started/test-mode).

 Any API keys created in test mode will interact with your test mode store data.